perryf/switch-game-ratings/README.md

 - need to figure out a way around this...

 -- todos...
--- if price is 0, don't show price field
+-- if price is 0, don't show price field $
--- add games: witcher, star of providence, toejam and earl -- check other games I've missed
+-- add games: witcher, star of providence, toejam and earl, earthbound
+---- review these as well
+-- check other games I've missed
 -- remove \n fake line break I put in reviews
 -- proof read reviews
 -- finish filtering & sorting
+-- fix number of players input
+-- add genres roguelike, etc $
+-- remove extra files like switch-games-owned, etc...
+-- clear filters when close filters -- need to test